Rob McKelvey

-Rob McKelvey (born August 2, 1969) is an American professional golfer who played on the Nationwide Tour.
+Rob McKelvey (born August 2, 1969) is an American professional golfer.
+He played on the Nationwide Tour.

+Career

-McKelvey joined the Nike Tour (later Buy.com Tour and Nationwide Tour) in 1996.
-In his rookie year on Tour, he recorded three top-10 finishes with his best result coming at the Nike Dominion Open where he finished in a tie for second.
+In 1996, McKelvey joined the Nike Tour.
+In his rookie year on tour, he recorded three top-10 finishes with his best result coming at the Nike Dominion Open where he finished in a tie for second.
 From 1997 to 1999 he recorded five top-10 finishes with his best result being a tie for third.
 He picked up his first win on tour in 2000 at the Buy.com Louisiana Open.
-He continued to play on Tour until 2004.
+He continued to play on tour until 2004.